Decentralised-Monsters/demons-scilla/README.md

 1. As the `wallet` defined in the claim distributor contract, call `IncreaseAllowance(claim, amt)` to allow the claim distributor to transfer the rewards from `wallet`.

 ## Maintenance
-1. Transfer some DMZ periodically to claim distributor contract for the claim rewards.

 ## Ownership Transfer
 If ownership is transferred, the following have to be updated: